ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 that is fed to the rate controller.

-The attitude controller is used to ensure the actual attitude of the aircraft matches the predicted attitude of the flight controller.
+The attitude controller is used to ensure the actual attitude of the aircraft matches the predicted attitude of the autopilot.
 It uses the ATC_ANG_PIT_P in pitch and the ATC_ANG_RLL_P in roll to determine a rate that is fed to the rate controller that will drive the aircraft to the predicted attitude.